 All Access / Theme Park Accommodations for Special Needs

 A Disney vacation is every kid’s dream — but for families navigating special needs, the theme park experience can be a logistical nightmare.
-Some of that anxiety (for child and parent) comes from not knowing what to expect unless, of course, your journeying to Morgan’s Wonderland, a park specifically designed for those with special needs, in San Antonio.
+Some of that anxiety (for child and parent) comes from not knowing what to expect — unless, of course, you’re journeying to Morgan’s Wonderland in San Antonio, a park specifically designed for those with special needs.
 To equip you for planning a theme park getaway elsewhere, we made the calls and got the scoop on special accommodations.
 You’ll need to dig deeper based on your family’s needs, but start here with an overview of the new special access programs adopted by most parks, plus the thoughtful extras and add-on experiences that make a theme park trip totally doable.